 In these circumstances, it is usual for up to 26 weeks to be disregarded to allow for the house to be sold if active steps are being taken to achieve a sale.

-A person receiving Pension Credit whilst in Local Authority care will be expected to use all of it, apart from a small disregarded amount of the savings credit, towards their costs and personal expenses as they would with any other income.
+A person receiving Pension Credit whilst in Local Authority care will be expected to use all of it towards their costs and personal expenses as they would with any other income, apart from the savings credit element which is disregarded.
 Pension Credit with a Severe Disability Addition may also be claimable if a person whose property is on the market is already entitled to Attendance Allowance, however if the property is not on the market it will be treated as capital and this usually removes entitlement to Pension Credit.

 If you are aged 65 and over and need help with your personal care due to a mental and/or physical disablility, you may qualify for Attendance Allowance.
 In normal circumstances you must have been in need of help for at least six months but there are special circumstances in the case of the terminally ill.